khaledwaleedsamir/Neural-Networks-Playground/README.md

 # 🧠 Neural-Networks-Playground
 Welcome to the Neural-Networks-Playground — a journey through the evolving landscape of machine learning, from classical algorithms to cutting-edge large language models and agentic AI systems.

-This repository contains materials from my Neural Networks course, including assignments, applied labs, and personal experiments.
+This repository contains applied labs and personal experiments from my Neural Networks course.
 It serves as a learning archive and a sandbox for trying out ideas beyond the classroom.

 ## 🛠️ Projects